ofrank123/MKS65C-FinalProject/README.md

 # OOFYCRAFT
-by Oliver Frank and Yoshia Ohno
+by Oliver Frank and Yoshiya Ohno

 ## Description
 A very janky sandbox game inspired by minecraft and dwarf fortress with multiplayer (co-op) support.